-Basseterre, St. Kitts, June 29, 2021 (SKNIS): The Royal St. Christopher and Nevis Police Force (RSCNPF) has issued 282 tickets to persons who have breached the COVID-19 Regulations, said Superintendent of Police Cromwell Henry, during Leadership Matters on June 29, 2021.
+Basseterre, St. Kitts, June 22, 2021 (SKNIS The Royal St. Christopher and Nevis Police Force (RSCNPF) has issued 191 tickets to persons who have breached the COVID-19 Regulations, said Superintendent of Police Cromwell Henry, during The National Emergency Operations Center (NEOC) COVID-19 Daily Briefing for June 21, 2021.

-Under the restrictions, only essential workers, persons with medical emergencies, or persons exempted by the commissioner of police are permitted to be on the road during the complete lockdown.
+Superintendent Henry reminded citizens and residents that St. Kitts and Nevis is on partial lockdown with a nightly curfew from 6 p.m. to 5 a.m daily.
+Only essential workers, persons with medical emergencies, or persons exempted by the commissioner of police are permitted to be on the road during the curfew hours.